-Parents should contact the LA to find out about our Admissions arrangements if any queries.
+Parents should contact the Local Authority to find out about our Admissions Arrangements if they have any queries.

 As its own admissions authority, the School gives priority to children whose parents have applied for a school place by the published deadline.
 The School does not always have enough places available for every child whose parents have applied for a place.
 In this case the School will use an order of priority for admissions to the school.

 The school mainly serves the areas of Orton Wistow, Alwalton, Chesterton, Cherryfields and all roads in Orton Northgate that lead on to the Oundle Road.
 A plan of the catchment area is available in the school.

 Children will be admitted to the school in the September of the academic year in which they reach their fifth birthday.

 The admission limit for September 2019 is 60 pupils.

 The school will admit children with a statement of Special Educational Needs or an Education Health and Care Plan which names this school.
 This will be in addition to any specific arrangements to specialist provision.

 The order of priority for all other children is as follows:

 - A child who was previously looked after became subject to an adoption, residence, care arrangements or special guardianship order 67.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

 - Children who are both living in the catchment area* served by the school and have siblings** of compulsory school age still attending the school at the time of their admission.